liebig/cron/README.md

 Or rename the database table cron_error to cron_job and delete the rows created_at and updated_at from the tables cron_manager and cron_job.

-**You don't need this steps if you disable database logging in general.**
+**You don't need these steps if you disable database logging in general.**

 ---